micmejia/bible-dump/NKJV/1 Kings/1 Kgs 7.md

 The capitals on the two pillars also _had pomegranates_ above, by the convex surface which _was_ next to the network; and there _were_ two hundred such pomegranates in rows on each of the capitals all around.

 ###### 21
-Then he set up the pillars by the vestibule of the temple; he set up the pillar on the right and called its name [^f]Jachin, and he set up the pillar on the left and called its name [^g]Boaz.
+Then he set up the pillars by the vestibule of the temple; he set up the pillar on the right and called its name Jachin, and he set up the pillar on the left and called its name Boaz.

 ###### 22
 The tops of the pillars were in the shape of lilies.
 So the work of the pillars was finished. ## The Sea and the Oxen